quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-camera-feed.md

 ![TfL camera feed](../image-processing/images/tfl-camera-feed-pipeline-segment.png)

+The key ideas on this page:

+* Reading external REST API
+* Publishing event data with Quix Streams
+* Multiple streams within a topic
+* Passing video file URLs through the pipeline
+* Explore raw message format using Quix

 ## What it does

 The key thing this service does is retrieve the camera feeds from the TfL API endpoint, using your TfL API key.
 This is done using the `requests` library and a simple REST `GET`: